mongodb-university/realm-demos/inventory/clients/ios-swiftui/README.md

 ![](img/inventory-demo-swiftui-schemes.png)

 This project has two Schemes:
-- CI: used for Continous Integration.
-In this case, a GitHUb action is used to build the app.
+- CI: used for Continuous Integration.
+In this case, a GitHub action is used to build the app.
 You can check the [workflow here](https://github.com/mongodb-developer/realm-demos/actions/workflows/build.yml)
 - InventoryDemo: scheme used to run the app locally in Simulator, Device, etc.

 ## Changing the Realm App Id

-This client uses Realm Sync to store data in the cloud.
-To do this, you need a Realm App Id so this client knows where to store data.
-[Instructions are here](https://github.com/mongodb-developer/realm-demos/tree/main/inventory#-create-an-atlas-cluster)
+This SwiftUI client uses Realm Sync to store data in the cloud.
+To do this, the client needs to know the Realm App ID.
+[Follow the instructions here to set up Realm Sync and get the Realm App ID.](https://github.com/mongodb-developer/realm-demos/tree/main/inventory#-create-an-atlas-cluster)

-To set the realm app-id open the file `realm-app-id.txt` and put in there your Realm App Id.
+To set the Realm App ID in the mobile app code, create a new file named `realm-app-id.txt` in `realm-demos/inventory/clients/ios-swiftui/InventoryDemo`.
+Paste the Realm App ID in the file and save it.

 ## Tests